 To complete this check, remove your spark plug(s) and check for signs of oil on the plug.
 Oil on the spark plug will indicate you may have a piston ring or valve train problem.

 Your engine will need to be torn down to find a problem with your piston ring.
 When a piston ring or scoring inside the cylinder wall is found, oil can enter the combustion chamber and burn off causing your Snapper to start smoking.

-I always recommend going through the steps above to identify the cause of smoke coming from your mower.
-However, identifying the color of smoke can point you in the direction of the potential cause for the smoke.
+I always recommend going through the steps above to identify the cause of the smoke coming from your mower.
+However, identifying the color of the smoke can point you in the direction of the potential cause of the smoke.

 Blue or White Smoke is associated with the burning of excess oil.
-This could be from oil burning off in the combustion chamber from damaged piston rings, valve train or engine gasket leak.
+This could be from oil burning off in the combustion chamber from damaged piston rings, valve train, or engine gasket leaks.
 It can also be the cause of oil being pushed into the cylinder from a plugged air filter.

 Black Smoke is associated with excess fuel burning.
 This is due to a plugged air filter allowing the ratio of fuel to air to have a higher fuel concentration.

 When the Snapper mower runs rich, it can emit black smoke.
 If the air filter is not the cause, look for another air restriction in your mower.

 Still Experiencing Problems with Your Snapper Lawn Mower?

 Own a lawn mower long enough, you’ll start running into problems with it starting, not continuing to run, smoking, leaking gas, giving a bad cut, vibrating, or another issue.